jeffboody/Lanczos/readme.md

 The Lanczos kernel can be extended to multiple dimensions to perform interpolation on images or higher-dimensional data.
-Unlike some interpolation methods, the Lanczos kernel is non-separable, meaning it cannot be factored into the product of one-dimensional kernels.

 The two-dimensional Lanczos kernel is defined as: